-The Standard Bill is calculated by applying the appropriate firm non-RTP tariff plus Environmental Compliance Cost Recovery (ECCR), plus Nuclear Construction Cost Recovery (NCCR), plus the appropriate Demand Side Management (DSM) Schedule and Fuel Cost Recovery (FCR) to a customer's CBL for each month of the year.
-If there is a revision in base rate prices, ECCR, NCCR, the appropriate DSM Schedule or the FCR, those changes will be reflected in the customer's Standard Bill based on its CBL for a given month.
+The Standard Bill is calculated by applying the appropriate firm non-RTP tariff plus Environmental Compliance Cost Recovery (ECCR), plus the appropriate Demand Side Management (DSM) Schedule and Fuel Cost Recovery (FCR) to a customer's CBL for each month of the year.
+If there is a revision in base rate prices, ECCR, the appropriate DSM Schedule or the FCR, those changes will be reflected in the customer's Standard Bill based on its CBL for a given month.
 RTP prices are applied only to kWh usage changes from the CBL in each hour.